Wrecking Ball Press

-Wrecking Ball Press is an independent poetry & prose publishing company, based in Hull, East Riding of Yorkshire, England.
-Wrecking Ball Press was established and is edited by Shane Rhodes; it was born in the back of a café.
+Wrecking Ball Press is an independent poetry and prose publishing company, based in Hull, East Riding of Yorkshire, England.
+It was established and is edited by Shane Rhodes.

-Wrecking Ball Press produces regular anthology 'The Reater' as well as live events.
-Other publications include Dan Fante Corksucker, Richard Adams (author) Daniel, Roddy Lumsden Roddy Lumsden is Dead, Ben Myers The Book Of Fuck and Tony O'Neill Digging the Vein.
+Wrecking Ball Press produces a regular anthology, The Reater, as well as live events.
+Its other publications include Dan Fante's Corksucker, Richard Adams' Daniel, Roddy Lumsden's Roddy Lumsden is Dead, Ben Myers' The Book Of Fuck and Tony O'Neill's Digging the Vein.